 Para.74 "Strategic policies should include a trajectory illustrating the expected rate of housing delivery over the plan period, and all plans should consider whether it is appropriate to set out the anticipated rate of development for specific sites.
-Local planning authorities should identify and update annually a supply of specific deliverable sites sufficient to provide a minimum of five years' worth of housing against their housing requirement set out in adopted strategic policies, or against their local housing need where the strategic policies are more than five years old.
-The supply of specific deliverable sites should in addition include a buffer (moved forward from later in the plan period) of:
+Local planning authorities should identify and update annually a supply of specific deliverable sites sufficient to provide a minimum of five years' worth of housing against their housing need where the strategic policies are more than five years old.
+The supply of specific deliverable sites should is should in addition include a buffer (moved forward from later in the plan period) of: